C191068/Gitcourse_Ali/README.md

 # Git Course

-Here I upload photos that i have learned from Gwen
+Here I upload photos that i have learned from Gwen video at freecodecamp